 If you want us to write your patent specification, we need detailed information from you about the invention:

-- the products/processes known before your invention;
+- the products/processes known before your invention was made;

 - what problems, if any, you were addressing when you made your invention and what are the disadvantages of previously known products/processes;